RiteshJ123/ErrorHandling/README.md

 These error handling mechanisms help developers manage unexpected conditions and state changes within their smart contracts, enhancing security and reliability.

+## Authors

+Ritesh Jhadhav

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details